 - Are there programs you can point to as being successful?

-- Does the Board and senior staff of your agency understand that direct mail fundraising requires investment, that some individual mailings may lose money and that the payoff comes only in the long run?
+- Does the Board and senior staff of your agency understand that direct mail fundraising requires investment?
+Do they know that the payoff comes in the long run?

 - Is your organization committed to direct mail fundraising as a process – not a single event?

-- Can your organization handle (either current staff or hiring an outside firm) the actual processing of donations, maintaining the donor file and keeping it up-to-date?
+- Can your organization handle the actual processing of donations?
+This includes maintaining the donor file and keeping it up-to-date.

 - Is the Board / staff ready to service new donors?